UC-Davis-molecular-computing/gpac/README.md

 ## Overview
 This will eventually be a package for simulating General-Purpose Analog Computers as defined and studied by Claude Shannon.
 So far it's just a front-end to scipy and sympy making it easier to numerically integrate systems of ODEs and plot their solutions.

+## API
+The API for the package is here: https://gpac.readthedocs.io/en/latest/

 ## Installation
 Python 3.7 or above is required.